Tax Guide for Home-Based Businesses

 - Publication 73, Your California Seller's Permit

-- Publication 105, District Taxes and Delivered Sales
+- Publication 105, District Taxes and Sales Delivered in California

 - Publication 107, Do You Need a California Seller's Permit?

 - Publication 177, Internet Auction Sales and Purchases

 - CDTFA Online Services – Learn about the online services CDTFA offers, including online registration for seller's permits and other accounts.

 - CDTFA Offices – A comprehensive listing of all CDTFA offices and contact information.